MatDubiel/MatDubiel.github.io/_pages/about.markdown

 ---
+layout: single
-permalink: /
+permalink: /about.markdown/
-title: "About me"
-excerpt: "About me"
-author_profile: true
 redirect_from:
-  - /about/
-  - /about.html
+  - /
 ---

 I am